Resources for Dam Owners and Operators

 Being a Responsible Dam Owner

-As a dam owner, you are legally responsible to maintain your dam in a safe manner, and you could be found liable should your structure fail and cause loss of life or damage to property of others.
 One of the most important components of dam safety is owner education.
+As a dam owner, you are legally responsible for maintaining your dam in a safe manner, and you could be found liable should your structure fail and cause loss of life or damage to the property of others.

 - State and/or federal dam laws and regulations;